blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/configuringbuildagent.md

 ### Proxy configuration scenarios

-1. If both an agent proxy and [blackduck_product_name] proxy url endpoint are set through ADO Plugin parameter, the [blackduck_product_name] proxy url endpoint takes precedence.
+1. If both an agent proxy and [blackduck_product_name] Poxy Service Endpoint are set through ADO Plugin parameter, the [blackduck_product_name] proxy url endpoint takes precedence.

-2. If agent proxy is configured, and the [blackduck_product_name] proxy url endpoint is not set through ADO Plugin parameter, the [solution_name] Azure Plugin utilizes the agent proxy.
+2. If agent proxy is configured, and the [blackduck_product_name] Poxy Service Endpoint is not set through ADO Plugin parameter, the [solution_name] Azure Plugin utilizes the agent proxy.